KessokuTeaTime/Kessoku-Lib/ADD-MODULE.md

 2. Copy and paste the gradle script files under [`gradle/example`](./gradle/example) to their respective modules (`common` to `package/common`, `fabric` to `package/fabric`, and `neo` to `package/neo`);
 3. Check that `settings.gradle` has added the modules you just added, and it's fine if it hasn't;
 4. Synchronizing the gradle
-5. If you want to add module dependencies use `moduleImplementation(project("module-name-common"))`.
+5. If you want to add module dependencies use `kessoku.moduleImpl(project("module-name", "common"))`.
 6. Finally, add include to `fabric` and `neo`.

 ## Simplified Chinese